martinpickering64/carolinegreson.com/content/workshops/20200605/1-day-willow-sculpture-workshop.md

 publishDate = 2020-03-16T22:10:39Z
 share = false
 subtitle = ""
 summary = "Workshop to learn how to make willow sculptures.
 You can choose what you make.
-This one-day workshop shows you the techniques and materials I use in my own work to create sculptures from willow.
-The group is kept small so you will get help when you need it." title = "1-day Willow Sculpture Workshop" venue = "CPAC"
+This one-day workshop shows you the techniques and materials I use in my own work to create sculptures from willow." title = "1-day Willow Sculpture Workshop" venue = "CPAC"
 [image]